 Data submitted for Alliance-coordinated studies are reviewed by the data manager responsible for the study.
-Quality assurance checks are performed to verify the completeness and accuracy of coding, as well as intra- and interform consistency.
-A careful review of the data also is conducted to evaluate protocol compliance, e.g., patient eligibility, stratification and treatment.
+Quality assurance checks are performed to verify the completeness and accuracy of reporting, as well as intra- and interform consistency.
+A careful review of the data also is conducted to evaluate protocol compliance, e.g., patient eligibility, stratification, safety reconciliation, treatment and endpoints.
 When discrepancies are found or data are missing, data personnel query the institution.